Mathematical psychology: Mathematics and psychology in the 19th century

-The research developments in German and England in the 19th century made psychology a new academic subject.
-Since German approach emphasized experiments in the investigation of the psychological processes that all human share and the England approach was the measurement of individual differences, the applications of mathematics are also different.
+The research developments in Germany and England in the 19th century made psychology a new academic subject.
+Since the German approach emphasized experiments in the investigation of the psychological processes that all humans share and the English approach was in the measurement of individual differences, the applications of mathematics were also different.

-In German, Wilhelm Wundt established the first experimental psychology laboratory.
+In Germany, Wilhelm Wundt established the first experimental psychology laboratory.
 The math in German psychology is mainly applied in sensory and psychophysics.
 Ernst Weber (1795–1878) created the first mathematical law of the mind, Weber's law, based on a variety of experiments.
-Gustav Fechner (1801–1887) contributed math theories in sensations and perceptions and one of them is the Fechner's law, which modifies Weber's law.
+Gustav Fechner (1801–1887) contributed theories in sensations and perceptions and one of them is the Fechner's law, which modifies Weber's law.

-Mathematical modeling has a long history in psychology starting in the 19th century with Ernst Weber (1795–1878) and Gustav Fechner (1801–1887) being among the first to apply successful mathematical technique of functional equations from physics to psychological processes.
+Mathematical modeling has a long history in psychology starting in the 19th century with Ernst Weber (1795–1878) and Gustav Fechner (1801–1887) being among the first to apply functional equations to psychological processes.
 They thereby established the fields of experimental psychology in general, and that of psychophysics in particular.

 Researchers in astronomy in the 19th century were mapping distances between stars by denoting the exact time of a star's passing of a cross-hair on a telescope.
 For lack of the automatic registration instruments of the modern era, these time measurements relied entirely on human response speed.
 It had been noted that there were small systematic differences in the times measured by different astronomers, and these were first systematically studied by German astronomer Friedrich Bessel (1782–1846).
 Bessel constructed personal equations from measurements of basic response speed that would cancel out individual differences from the astronomical calculations.
 Independently, physicist Hermann von Helmholtz measured reaction times to determine nerve conduction speed, developed resonance theory of hearing and the Young-Helmholtz theory of color vision.